 Wiping Hard Disk Drives Completely: How Many Passes Do You Need?

 Occasionally, customers have requested my advice regarding which data erasure standard that we recommend, or the optimal number of erasure rounds required to securely erase a hard disk drive (HDD).
-Well, that’s a complex question and depends on several factors, particularly technology changes, research findings and recommended procedures, which I will try to touch on in this post.
+Well, how many passes it takes to overwrite a hard disk can be a complex question.
+It depends on several factors, particularly technology changes, research findings and recommended procedures.
+I will touch on many of these in this post.

 First, let’s take a look at the target of all these concerns: the hard disk drive—also referred to as a “hard drive” or “hard disk”—and what it means to overwrite one.